 - Essay discussing your interest in public health, your career goals, and why you are interested in the Dornsife School of Public Health.
 Typical length is 600-800 words.
 If you are interested in being considered for any of the Dornsife School of Public Health endowed scholarships, please address your interest and fit with one of these scholarships in your essay.

 - IELTS or TOEFL results for non-native English speakers (taken within the last 2 years - code to submit to SOPHAS is 5688)

 - World Education Service evaluation of all foreign transcripts (international applications only)

 *Drexel University will also consider any one of the following exams in lieu of the GRE:

 - Dental Admissions Test (DAT)

 All standardized test scores must be no older than 5 years.

-Applicants will select a concentration on the SOPHAS application, however this selection is non-binding.
-All MPH students complete the first year core, and select their concentration at the end of the first year provided that all core coursework and concentration prerequisites have been satisfactorily completed.
+Applicants will select a major on the SOPHAS application, however students will have the opportunity to change majors should they find that their interests are within another academic department.
+All MPH students complete the first year core, and officially enter their major during the spring term of the first year provided that all core coursework and concentration prerequisites have been satisfactorily completed.